-A real asset allocation encompasses a wide range of subasset classes — from real estate to currencies to commodities and precious metals — providing a variety of risk and return profiles.
-The ability to determine different levels of exposure for each subasset class makes a real asset allocation a nimble option for institutional investors’ overall asset allocation.
+Real assets can provide a variety of risk and return profiles to meet different institutional investor goals. the ability to determine different levels of exposure for each subasset class — from real estate to currencies to commodities and precious metals — makes a real asset allocation a nimble option for an overall asset allocation.
 A close look at two of those subasset classes, infrastructure and gold, exemplifies how investments seen as on opposite ends of the real assets spectrum can be part of one allocation.
-Pensions & Investments discussed these issues with Jared Gross, head of institutional portfolio strategy, J.P.
+In this roundtable Q&A, Pensions & Investments discussed these issues and more with Jared Gross, head of institutional portfolio strategy, J.P.
 Morgan Asset Management; John Tanyeri, head of infrastructure/project finance, MetLife Investment Management; and Joseph (Joe) Cavatoni, head of Americas, global sales and ETFs, World Gold Council.

 Jared Gross: You have to recognize that there’s a broad range of investment categories that can be folded into the term “real assets.”
 You can go from the more liquid end of the market: TIPS, commodities, currencies — particularly emerging market currencies with a high degree of commodity export exposure — gold, and even REITs, though they tend to have a lot of equity risk exposure in them.
 Then, as you get into the less liquid end of the spectrum, there are sectors like real estate, transportation and infrastructure.